begriffs/react-showpiece/README.md

 Try the [playground](http://begriffs.github.io/showpiece).

-Let's give designers a sane baseline on which to base their work.
+Let's give designers a sane baseline for their work.
 Showpiece is a compilation of [templates](https://json-template.googlecode.com/svn/trunk/doc/Introducing-JSON-Template.html) to turn JSON descriptions of page elements into perfect semantic markup.
 The idea is that web apps will serve only relevant JSON data and then